raspberrypi/documentation/hardware/raspberrypi/bootmodes/net_tutorial.md

 # Network Boot Your Raspberry Pi
-This tutorial is written to explain how to set up a simple DHCP / TFTP server which will allow you to boot a Raspberry Pi 3 from the network.
+This tutorial is written to explain how to set up a simple DHCP/TFTP server which will allow you to boot a Raspberry Pi 3 from the network.
 The tutorial assumes you have an existing home network, and want to use a Raspberry Pi for the **server**.
 You will need a second Pi 3 as a **client** to be booted.
 Only one SD card is needed because the **client** will be booted from the **server** after the initial client configuration.

 ## Client configuration
 Before a Pi will network boot, it needs to be booted with a config option to enable USB boot mode.
 Enabling this config option requires a special `start.elf` and `bootcode.bin` file.
 These can be installed by using the "next" branch on rpi-update.